CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 Historical Timeline

-Developed by: Victor W. Geraci, Ph.D.
+Victor W. Geraci, PhD

 DATE EVENT DESCRIPTION

-1757 George Washington Washington was charged with a kind of campaign spending irregularity in
+1757 George Washington Washington was charged with a kind of campaign spending irregularity

-his race for a seat in the Virginia House of Burgesses.
+in his race for a seat in the Virginia House of Burgesses.
 Said to have

-purchased and distributed more than a quart of rum, beer, and hard cider
+purchased and distributed during the campaign more than a quart of

-per voter (391 voters in the district) during the campaign.
+rum, beer, and hard cider per voter (391 voters in the district).

 1828 Kentucky Governor's Race A Candidate solicited donations of $5,000 to $10,000.

-1838 New York Mayor's Race Vote buying --- As much as $22 was being paid for an uncommitted vote.
+1838 New York Mayor's Race Vote buying --- As much as $22 was being paid for an uncommitted

-prolong its rule by preying upon the prejudices of the people until all wealth
+will endeavor to prolong its rule by preying upon the prejudices of the

-is concentrated in few hands and the Republic is destroyed."
+people until all wealth is concentrated in few hands and the Republic is

 1867 Naval Appropriations Bill First federal effort to regulate campaign finance.
 Aimed to stop the